 What is a thyroid storm?

 Thyroid storm happens if your thyroid hormone levels get too high.
 Your temperature may go very high, your heart may beat very fast, and you may have problems thinking.
 You may have increased sweating, vomiting, or diarrhea.
-You may have seizures, or go into a coma and die if you do not get medical care quickly.
+You may have seizures or go into a coma, which can be life-threatening if you do not get medical care quickly.
 Thyroid storm may happen if you have hyperthyroidism and get an infection or stop taking your thyroid medicine.
-Injuries, burns, and certain medicines may also cause a thyroid storm.
+Injuries, burns, and certain medicines can also cause a thyroid storm.

 How is hyperthyroidism diagnosed?

-Your caregiver will ask about your symptoms and examine you.
-He will ask what medicines you take.
+Your caregiver will ask about your symptoms and what medicines you take.
 He will ask about your medical history and if anyone in your family has thyroid disease.
 You will have blood tests to check your thyroid hormone level.

 How is hyperthyroidism treated?

-- Radioactive iodine: A radioactive form of iodine is given to damage or kill some thyroid gland cells.
+- Radioactive iodine is given to damage or kill some thyroid gland cells.
 This may decrease the amount of thyroid hormone produced.
-Tell your caregiver if you know or think you are pregnant This medicine can be harmful to an unborn baby.
+Tell your caregiver if you know or think you are pregnant.
+This medicine can be harmful to an unborn baby.